wtzhangunc/HemoCorrection/README.md

        [Td_cor,Td_uncor_perc]=GreenSignalsCorrectedbyHb(Td_uncor,HbO,HbR);

        Check the Td_cor curve to see if it's flat.
        If not, you may need to adjust the scaling factor in line 19 and 20 in "GreenSingalsCorrectedbyHb".
-Currently it is 1.2, you may try different factors ranging from 1.2- 1.6.
        This factor is used to retore the actual amplitude of HbO and HbR, which became smaller by smoothing effect.
+       Currently the scaling factor is set to 1.2, you may try different factors ranging from 1.2- 1.6.

        Once the scaling factor was decided with tdTomato correction, use the SAME scaling factor for next step in "BlueSignalsCorrectedbyHb"